thresh97/aws-vmseries-builds/blueprints/vmseries-gwlb-asg-warmpool-3nic-authcodes-aws-secrets/README.md

 - public SSH key-pair name in AWS region that ASG will be deployed

 # comments
+- see the scripts/ directory for panorama configuration and commands
 - zero out ASG instances before terraform destroy
 - destroy will take at least 20 minutes must wait on Lambda ENIs to disappear
 - make sure AWS account has EIP limit to support 4 (3 sec VPC NAT-GW, 1 spoke2 VM) + maximum ASG size